Finding the best men’s dress shoes can feel misleading, especially if you have to match them with the right suit.

 The shoes are designed by Bruno Marc and are perfect for both formal suits and tuxedos.
 Also, you can get these in either the standard black or dazzling white.

 The downside?
 They are not made of real leather; they’re faux patent leather.
 But they are incredibly stylish with their plain toe and slight, 1″ heel.

 Your feet will thank you, too, because they are lightly cushioned, allowing you a whole night of dancing.

 4. Poshmark Patent Leather Pointed Toe Tuxedo Slipper Shoes

 When it’s time to don your fancy tuxedo, just any shoe won’t do.
 Poshmark has designed these formal patent leather loafers, which are ideal for your most formal outings.

-In addition, you can choose white beside traditional black, which are perfect if you are wearing an all-white tuxedo.
-For black or midnight blue tuxedos, go for the black slippers.
+In addition, you can choose white beside traditional black, which is perfect if you are wearing an all-white tuxedo.
+For black or midnight blue tuxedos, go for black slippers.

 These loafers stand out from other dress shoes because they feature a leather strap across the top, adorned with a silver metal buckle at the side.